Photo of Russell Dickinson

 GDPR Policy

 Russell practices exclusively in the field of personal injury work, representing both Claimants and Defendants in cases involving significant injuries following accidents in the workplace, public liability disputes and serious road traffic accidents.
-He has a particular interest in cases involving serious limb injuries, particularly those involving mobility issues and the ability to return to work.
-His work in the area of insurance fraud includes advising in cases involving allegations of exaggeration/malingering and complex medical issues such chronic pain conditions and psychiatric conditions such as somatic symptom disorders.
+His usual caseload is Multi-Track cases with a value of £150,000 to £2.5 million in the county court and high court but he also has experience of being led in cases of very high value.
+He has a particular interest in cases involving serious spinal and limb injuries, particularly those involving mobility issues and the inability to return to work.

-Russell is often instructed in contentious and high value proceedings involving significant disputes of fact and/or complex medical causation issues, including in cases involving the suspicion of exaggeration and malingering and the use of covert surveillance evidence.
-His usual caseload is Multi-Track cases with a value of £100,000 to £1.5 million but he also has experience of being led in very high value cases.
+Russell is often instructed in contentious and high value proceedings involving significant disputes of fact and/or complex medical causation issues, including cases involving the suspicion of exaggeration and malingering and the use of covert surveillance evidence.
+With a background in economics and finance, (including a stint working in the City in corporate finance), Russell is adept at working with figures and is meticulous in drafting detailed Schedules of Loss and Counter Schedules in high value cases.

 As part of his commitment to developing solid working relationships, Russell often provides seminars to his solicitor and insurer clients.